 When I say your self-growth will skyrocket, I mean it!

-When you’re living out of your same childhood bedroom, going to the same places every day, and meeting the same people every week…well, it’s no surprise that your self-growth can feel stifled.
+When you’re living out of your same childhood bedroom, going to the same places every day, and meeting the same people every week…well, it’s no surprise that your self-growth isn’t going anywhere.

 You aren’t filling your life with any new, independent experiences.
 If you’re still closely tied to a life that is similar to your childhood, you simply don’t have the same room or opportunity to grow.
 At least, not to your fullest potential.

-Moving away from your hometown opens the doors you need to create a life for yourself and achieve growth.
+When you leave your hometown, you open the doors you need to create a life for yourself and achieve growth.
 I’ve noticed this happening in my emotional maturity, my cognitive abilities, and my personality.

 2. You gain confidence